Things We Should Know About Multi-media Shredders

 Identity theft remains a significant consumer concern as criminals find new ways to steal information.
 According to the Federal Trade Commission (FTC), in 2017 alone, identity fraud victims hit a record of 16.7 million.
 Data stored on papers remains a common target for fraudsters.
 One in five data breaches is related to paper documents.
 The shredder cut type determines the security level and needs to be closely examined when selecting a shredder.
 There are three main cut types:

 Strip Cut Type

-At CBM, we also have shredders that are NSA-approved specified to meet the requirements of the National Security Agency.
+At HSM, we also have shredders that are NSA-approved specified to meet the requirements of the National Security Agency.
 The shredded particles under NSA specification are small enough that no distinct characters can be made out of them, making it impossible to reassemble any document.
 Security levels P-6 and P-7 come under it.

 Variation in Feed Opening Sizes